chihyaoma/Activity-Recognition-with-CNN-and-RNN/README.md

 ## Installation
 Our work is currently implemented in Torch, and depends on the following packages: torch/torch7, torch/nn, torch/nngraph, torch/image, cudnn ...

 If you are on Ubuntu, please follow the instruction here to install Torch.
-For a more comprehensive installation guilde, please check [Torch installation](http://torch.ch/docs/getting-started.html).
+For a more comprehensive installation guilde, please check [Torch installation](http://torch.ch/docs/getting-started.html) or [Self-contained Torch installation](https://github.com/torch/distro).

 ```bash
 $ git clone https://github.com/torch/distro.git ~/torch --recursive